Kritikaadhikarii/Hactoberfest2025/README.md

 # HacktoberFest 2025 - Open Source Contributions 🎉

-Welcome to the **HacktoberFest 2025** repository! 🎃 This repo is dedicated to encouraging and helping developers of all levels to contribute to open-source projects.
+Welcome to the **HacktoberFest 2025** repository! 🎃 This repo is dedicated to encouraging and helping developers of different levels to contribute to open-source projects.
 If you’re new to open source, this is a great opportunity to start.
 We’re glad to have you here!

 ## About HacktoberFest